isomerpages/nparks-naturekakis/_resource-development/Capacity Building.md

 	<li><input type="checkbox" id="accordion1">
 		<label for="accordion1"><h5>Nature Kakis 101 Induction programme</h5></label><div>
 			<img align="top" src="/images/Groups Networking Engagement/Networking__1__Resized_2.jpg">
-			<p align="justify">The Induction programme series comprises five annual sessions covering topics on <em>biodiversity and wildlife, arboriculture, horticulture, community engagement, and planning for City in Nature activities.
+			<p align="justify">The Induction programme series comprises five annual sessions covering topics on <em>biodiversity and wildlife, arboriculture, horticulture, community engagement, and planning for City in Nature activities</em>.
 These sessions aim to equip Nature Kakis with a comprehensive understanding of nature-related issues and community involvement, as well as the necessary skills to lead City in Nature activities.
 The programme serves as a launchpad into NParks' work and the potential roles of Nature Kakis in selected programmes, featuring hands-on interactive elements and expert speakers.
-Scheduled quarterly, each session focuses on a different topic, encouraging Nature Kakis to deepen their knowledge, gain insights into NParks programmes, and engage with speakers.</em></p><em>
+Scheduled quarterly, each session focuses on a different topic, encouraging Nature Kakis to deepen their knowledge, gain insights into NParks programmes, and engage with speakers.</p></div></li>
-	</em></div></li><em>
 	<li><input type="checkbox" id="accordion2">
 		<label for="accordion2"><h5>Topic specific training sessions</h5></label><div>
 			<img align="top" src="/images/DIY%20Nature%20walks/IMG_20231127_131148_914.JPG">